note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 The Tic-Tac-Toe challenge is not exactly in this vain but instead gives students the challenge to write a Tic-Tac-Toe program that cannot go wrong, and produce compile time errors for as many incorrect uses as possible.
 For example, playing with the same player twice.

-When I was a student at Mirdin a few years ago I decided to try to write Tic-Tac-Toe completely on the typelevel in Typescript.
+When I was a student at Mirdin a few years ago I decided to try to write Tic-Tac-Toe completely on the typelevel in TypeScript.
 This proved to be very challenging but fun.
-I have now expanded on that initial attempt and written this post to explain how it works in the hope to teach some more advanced typelevel Typescript.
+I have now expanded on that initial attempt and written this post to explain how it works in the hope to teach some more advanced typelevel TypeScript.
 And maybe also make you interested in doing something similar for fun.

 I have a lot to thank the excellent Type-Challenges for helping me learn enough type-level trickery to get it done.